redis/redis-doc/topics/cluster-spec.md

 Because of the use of asynchronous replication, nodes do not wait for other nodes' acknowledgment of writes (if not explicitly requested using the `WAIT` command).

-Also, because multiple-key commands are only limited to *near* keys, data is never moved between nodes except when resharding.
+Also, because multi-key commands are only limited to *near* keys, data is never moved between nodes except when resharding.

 Normal operations are handled exactly as in the case of a single Redis instance.
 This means that in a Redis Cluster with N master nodes you can expect the same performance as a single Redis instance multiplied by N as the design scales linearly.
 At the same time the query is usually performed in a single round trip, since clients usually retain persistent connections with the nodes, so latency figures are also the same as the single standalone Redis node case.